 - during the moratorium, clients are relieved from their obligation to pay principal, interests and charges; the due dates of these payments are postponed until after the moratorium

 - the guarantee fee for baby loans are released by the state for the duration of the moratorium

-the original tenor of the loan increases after the expiry of the payment moratorium, in a way that the sum of the installments due and the charges arising during the payment moratorium, will not exceed the amount of the installments under the original contract.
+- the original tenor of the loan increases after the expiry of the payment moratorium, in a way that the sum of the instalments, due and the charges arising during the payment moratorium, will not exceed the amount of the installments under the original contract,

 - duration of the payment moratorium: 19 March 2020 – 31 December 2020

 - contracts that would end during the period of the moratorium will be extended until 31 December 2020